mattstraczek/flights_final_project/README.md

         - Checks adjacent airports, whether unconnected graphs are handled
     - GeoGraphical OutPut:
         - Outputs a geoMap image into the tests directory, which can be compared to the associated geoMap_SOLN also within the tests directory
+        - example:
-        - ex: Outputed file from test case: geoMap_testCOMBINED.png
+        -  Outputed file from test case: geoMap_testCOMBINED.png
         - Solution file screenshotted from Google Maps: geoMap_testCOMBINED_SOLN.png
             - Compare the visualize similarities between the outputted png file to the solution png file
 ## Presentation